-A brand that wants to give a slice of life touch to their brand story can choose to make a video with real footage.
-One can also choose to make interactive and live-action videos for capturing a set of a tough audience.
+A brand that wants to give a slice of life touch to its brand story can choose to make a video with real footage.
+One can also choose to make interactive and live-action videos for capturing a set of tough audiences.

-Whatever the style is, ensure that it would appeal to your target audience and fulfil your goals.
+Whatever the style is, ensure that it would appeal to your target audience and fulfill your goals.